samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This wand has 3 charges.
 While holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to expend 1 charge and create orchestral music by waving it around.
 The music can be heard out to 120 feet and ends when you stop waving the wand.

 ***Regaining Charges.*** The wand regains all expended charges daily at dawn.
-If you expend the wand’s last charge, roll 1d20.
+If you expend the wand's last charge, roll 1d20.
 On a 1, a sad tuba sound plays as the wand crumbles into dust and is destroyed.

 ### [Wand of Enemy Detection](/magic-items/9229184-wand-of-enemy-detection)